ITSGmbH/NetworkDiscover/README.md

 Network Discover is a lightweight server application which uses `ip`, `nmap` with `vulners.nse` and `traceroute` to discover all hosts in a given network and checks for vulnerabilities.

 To be abe to run `nmap` with more privileges, `sudo` is used.
-Therefore the following file ahst to be created and the User which starts network Discovery must be in the _sudo_ group.
+Therefore the following file has to be created and the User which starts network Discovery must be in the _sudo_ group.
 Any other configuration is possible too.

 _/etc/sudoers.d/nmap_
 ```